HappyMaxT3/TG_BOT_SleepySkel/README.md

-Here’s the updated version of your README with the Hugging Face registration instructions added:

----

 # 💀 SleepySkel — Telegram Bot to Track Your Sleep!

 **SleepySkel** is a friendly skeleton bot that helps you track your sleep schedule, analyze your sleep quality, and gives tips to improve your rest.
 Let's get started!